Run the fill-mask pipeline on multiple models with CPU or GPU (faster but requires an NVIDIA GPU device).

 A data.table returned from

-.- gpu
+FMAT_query()orFMAT_query_bind().- gpu

 Use GPU (3x faster than CPU) to run the fill-mask pipeline?
 Defaults to missing value that will automatically use available GPU (if not available, then use CPU).
 An NVIDIA GPU device (e.g., GeForce RTX Series) is required to use GPU.
 See Guidance for GPU Acceleration.

-Options passing to the
+Options passing on to the

-) on which the pipeline will be allocated.
+transformers.pipeline(device=...)which defines the device (e.g.,"cpu","cuda:0", or a GPU device id like1) on which the pipeline will be allocated.

 - add.tokens